Raja Ampat Islands: History

+Archaeological evidence indicates that the Raja Ampat Islands were first visited by humans over 50,000 years ago.
+At this time, Misool and Salawati were connected to New Guinea, while Waigeo and Batanta formed an island called Waitanta.
+At the Mololo Cave site, excavations show that early people were processing tree resins and hunting native animals.
+Pottery-making communities moved into Raja Ampat about 3500–3000 years ago and may have brought Austronesian languages to the area.

-The name of Raja Ampat (Raja means king, and empat means four) comes from local mythology to that told of a woman who found seven eggs, in one version this woman was Boki Tabai, daughter of Al-Mansur of Tidore and wife to Gurabesi.
-Three of the seven hatched and became kings who occupy Raja Ampat Islands, the fourth hatched and settled in Waigama but later migrated to Kalimuri (Seram).
-In another version, the fifth egg hatched into a woman (Pin Take) who later washed away to Biak, married Manar Makeri and later gave birth to Gurabesi.
+The name of Raja Ampat (Raja means king, and empat means four) comes from local mythology that told of a woman who found seven eggs; in one version, this woman was Boki Tabai, daughter of Al-Mansur of Tidore and wife to Gurabesi.
+Three of the seven hatched and became kings who occupied the Raja Ampat Islands, the fourth hatched and settled in Waigama but later migrated to Kalimuri (Seram).
+In another version, the fifth egg hatched into a woman (Pin Take) who later washed away to Biak, married Manar Makeri, and later gave birth to Gurabesi.
 The sixth egg hatched into a spirit, while the seventh egg did not hatch and turned to stone and worshipped as a king in Kali Raja (Wawiyai, Waigeo).
-Historically the 'four' kingdoms were Waigeo, Salawati, Sailolof, Misool and Waigama.
+Historically the 'four' kingdoms were Waigeo, Salawati, Sailolof, Misool, and Waigama.
 Locally Waigama is not considered one of the Raja Ampat, while Sailolof is not considered one of the Raja Ampat by Tidore.

 The first recorded sighting and landing by Europeans of the Raja Ampat Islands was by the Portuguese navigator Jorge de Menezes and his crew in 1526, en route from Biak, the Bird's Head Peninsula, and Waigeo, to Halmahera (Ternate).

 Islam first arrived in the Raja Ampat Islands in the 15th century due to political and economic contacts with the Bacan Sultanate.
-During the 16th and 17th centuries, the Maluku-based Sultante of Tidore had close economic and political ties with the islands especially with Gurabesi.
-During this period, Islam became firmly established and local chiefs had begun adopting Islam.
+During the 16th and 17th centuries, the Maluku-based Sultanate of Tidore had close economic and political ties with the islands, especially with Gurabesi.
+During this period, Islam became firmly established, and local chiefs began adopting Islam.

 As a consequence of these ties, Raja Ampat was considered a part of the Sultanate of Tidore.
 After the Dutch invaded Maluku, it was claimed by the Netherlands.

-The English explorer William Dampier gave his name to Dampier Strait, which separates Batanta island from Waigeo island.
+The English explorer William Dampier gave his name to Dampier Strait, which separates Batanta Island from Waigeo Island.
 To the east, there is a strait that separates Batanta from Salawati.
-In 1759 Captain William Wilson sailing in the East Indiaman Pitt navigated these waters and named a strait the 'Pitt strait', after his vessel; this was probably the channel between Batanta and Salawati.
+In 1759, Captain William Wilson, sailing in the East Indiaman Pitt navigated these waters and named a strait the 'Pitt Strait', after his vessel; this was probably the channel between Batanta and Salawati.